fuzzmz/fuzzmz.github.com/2012_11_10-git-revert-specific.md

 Category: rand
 Slug: git-revert-specific

-Have you ever made a commit only to figure out that it wasn't such a good idea?
+Have you ever made a git commit only to figure out that it wasn't such a good idea?
 How about wanting to go back in your history and reverting to a specific commit?
-It's actually simple once you know how:
+It's actually simple once you know how to do it:

 	:::git
 	git reset 56e05fced